 And Solomon: 985–945 BC

 Israel anointed Solomon as King in 985 BC, and he ruled for 40 years until 945 BC.
 They planned a temple for building in Jerusalem; it was God’s house and a place for the Ark of the Covenant.
 King David prepared the design.
-He gathered all the materials for the temple in readiness for his son Solomon to take charge.
-David wanted the job of building the temple, but God told him that his son was to be the builder.
-David’s had soiled his hands with the blood of too many wars.
+He gathered all the materials for the temple in readiness for his son, Solomon, to take charge.
+David wanted to build the temple, but God told him his son was to be the builder.
+David had soiled his hands with the blood of too many wars.

 Chronicles 22: 7 And David said to Solomon, my son as for me it was in my mind to build a house unto the name of the Lord my God.
 8 But the word of the Lord came unto me, saying, thou hast shed blood abundantly, and hast made great wars: thou shalt not build a house unto my name, because thou hast shed much blood upon the earth in my sight.
 9 Behold, a son shall be born to thee, who shall be a man of rest; and I will give him rest from all his enemies round about: for his name shall be Solomon, and I will give peace and quietness unto Israel in his days.

 So it was that Solomon built a magnificent temple as the house of God.
 In 985 BC, work started on the temple and it finished in 962 BC.
 They placed the Arc of the Covenant in the temple in 974 BC.
 Solomon becomes a great and wise ruler.
 God granted him great wisdom from God and recognised as the wisest man on earth.
 Solomon dies in the year of 945 BC.

 After the death of Solomon, the nation split.
 Jeroboem ruled the ten tribes, the Northern Kingdom (Israel).
 And Rehoboem (Solomon’s son) ruled the southern Kingdom (Judah).
 The kingdoms battled each other.
 For many years, this carried on.